romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 #### Parental melts and source constraints

-Cabo Ortegal pyroxenites have markedly higher SiO<sub>2</sub>, CaO, Cr and Sc contents and lower Al<sub>2</sub>O<sub>3</sub>, TiO<sub>2</sub> and Ni contents than pyroxenites from most ultramafic massifs (_e.g._, Horoman, Ronda, Beni Boussera, Lanzo, Lherz).
-High concentrations of compatible elements (_e.g._, Cr<sub>2</sub>O<sub>3</sub> >0.4%) suggest that they crystallized from primitive melts.
+Cabo Ortegal pyroxenites have markedly higher SiO<sub>2</sub>, CaO, Cr and Sc contents and lower Al<sub>2</sub>O<sub>3</sub>, TiO<sub>2</sub> and Ni contents than pyroxenites from most ultramafic massifs (_e.g._ Horoman, Ronda, Beni Boussera, Lanzo, Lherz).
+High concentrations of compatible elements (_e.g._ Cr<sub>2</sub>O<sub>3</sub> >0.4%) suggest that they crystallized from primitive melts.
 The pyroxenites are also characterised by low-Al pyroxenes indicating low Al/Si parental melts such as boninites or high-Mg# andesites.
 Very high CaO/Al<sub>2</sub>O<sub>3</sub> more specifically suggests high-Ca boninites or ultra-calcic picrites.

 Assuming a two-stage scenario, as discussed above, the high Cpx/Opx ratios of type-1 pyroxenites suggest the early appearance of Cpx and a crystallization along a Cpx–Ol cotectic line, which is specifically expected from ultra-calcic picrites (**Fig_normative-compositions**).
 In contrast, type-2 websterites exhibit a bonitic affinity comparable with experimental pyroxenitic cumulates of hydrous basaltic andesite and high-Mg# andesite at 1.2 GPa (Müntener et al. 2001).
 The inferred crystallization sequence of Ol (+Cr-Spl) > Opx > Cpx speficically point to low-Ca boninite (Crawford et al. 1989).

 In the alternative scenario envisaged by Tilhac (2017) whereby type-2 and type-1 pyroxenites can be cogenetic, the ultra-calcic picrite would be parental to a more evolved boninite.
-These considerations are out of the scope of this field guide but relate to an ongoing debate on the primary nature of arc magmas, and bonitites in particular (_e.g._, Cooper et al. 2010, Bénard et al. 2016, and references therein).
+These considerations are out of the scope of this field guide but relate to an ongoing debate on the primary nature of arc magmas, and bonitites in particular (_e.g._ Cooper et al. 2010, Bénard et al. 2016, and references therein).

 <img src="fieldguide_figures/normative-compositions.png"
 style="max-width: 50%; max-height: 500px; height: auto;"/>